 1. Overall Athleticism.
 When I asked Jim to rank what he looks for in an amateur draft prospect, he immediately answered “Athleticism.”
 The more we talked, I understood this to mean speed, power, size… the things that are God-given and can’t be bought or taught.

-(As a side note – We’re NOT saying you can’t get stronger or faster through training.
-There’s a lot of competition out there, and small advantages can have a big impact on your baseball career).
+We’re NOT saying you can’t get stronger or faster through training.
+There’s a lot of competition out there, and small advantages can have a big impact on your baseball career.

 2. Passion to play.
 Major League baseball life might be glamourous, but the road to the Major Leagues is not.
 Can you handle getting only 1 of 30 days off?
 Spending 10 hours a day at the field, 7 days a week?
 Can you handle a 4 am wakeup, long hours of travel, and then starting your day on the field?
 Can you handle long slumps?
 Angry fans?
 Zero privacy (hope you like sharing a hotel room with another dude)?
 And all for an itty, bitty salary (until you become a free agent, make the 40 man roster, or make it to the show)?

 Even in the big leagues, it’s not all girls and glam.
 It takes heart to show up at the baseball field 7 days a week and play hard.
 It is mentally and physically exhausting at times.

 But for those who LOVE PLAYING BASEBALL, it is all worth it.
 Is that you?